-Mike Caldecott is an associate in our Competition/Antitrust & Foreign Investment Group in Toronto with a focus on competition and antitrust law and foreign investment review.
+Mike Caldecott is a senior associate in our Competition/Antitrust & Foreign Investment Group in Toronto with a focus on competition and antitrust law and foreign investment review.

 Mike provides clients with pragmatic and creative advice across all aspects of competition and antitrust law, including mergers and acquisitions, criminal and civil investigations into unilateral and co-ordinated conduct, distribution and supply-chain arrangements, competition compliance programs and merger appellate litigation.
 Mike also provides advice to clients on foreign investment merger review under the Investment Canada Act.
-He has extensive experience in a wide range of industries, in particular in telecommunications and media, consumer products, infrastructure and transport, pharmaceuticals and financial services.
+He has extensive experience in a wide range of industries, in particular in telecommunications, media and technology, consumer products, infrastructure and transport, pharmaceuticals and financial services.

 Prior to joining McCarthy Tétrault, Mike practised for six years in the London, UK office of a major international law firm, where he advised clients on all aspects of EU and UK competition law.
 Representative matters at his prior firm include acting for:

 - CK Hutchison on its GBP 10 billion proposed acquisition of O2 UK and subsequent appellate litigation before the European Court of Justice